36 China Town

-36 China Town is a 2006 Indian Hindi-language mystery thriller comedy film directed by Abbas-Mustan and produced by Subhash Ghai.
-It is an official adaption of the 1992 American film Once Upon a Crime (which in turn is a remake of the 1960 Italian film Crimen).
+36 China Town is a 2006 Indian Hindi-language mystery comedy thriller film directed by Abbas–Mustan and produced by Subhash Ghai.
+It is an official adaption of the 1992 American film Once upon a Crime (which in turn is a remake of the 1960 Italian film Crimen).

-The film stars an ensemble cast of Akshaye Khanna, Shahid Kapoor, Kareena Kapoor, Vivek Shauq, Isha Koppikar, Upen Patel (in his film debut), Paresh Rawal, Payal Rohatgi, Johnny Lever and Tannaz Irani (credited as Tanaaz Lal), while Priyanka Chopra and Tanushree Dutta make special appearances.
+The film stars an ensemble cast of Akshaye Khanna, Shahid Kapoor, Kareena Kapoor, Vivek Shauq, Upen Patel (in his debut), Paresh Rawal, Payal Rohatgi, Johnny Lever and Tannaz Irani; while Isha Koppikar, Priyanka Chopra and Tanushree Dutta make special appearances.
 The film follows the investigation of a police officer trying to find the killer of a wealthy casino owner, Sonia Chang.

 Plot

-The only child of Goa's China Town multimillionaire Sonia Chang has been kidnapped.
-To get her son, Vicky, back, she puts out a reward of over 25 lakh Rupees.
-She lives in her huge mansion named "36 China Town", with a servant couple Mr. Lobo and Mrs. Lobo in Goa.
-Sonia is consoled by Rocky, a local flirt.
+The only child of millionaire Sonia Chang, Vicky, has been kidnapped.
+To get her son back, she puts out a reward of 25 lakh rupees.
+She lives in her huge mansion named "36 China Town" in Goa with a housekeeper couple, Mr. and Mrs. Lobo.
+Sonia is consoled by Rocky, a local.

-The story then focuses upon Raj, a struggling actor and Priya, who ran away from home.
-They both meet each other after both of their dreams have been shattered.
+Raj, a struggling actor, and Priya, who ran away from home, serendipitous encounter with each other.
 They find a child who appears to be all alone in Mumbai.
-They take pity on him, but after seeing a missing persons ad, they realise that the child is the son of Sonia Chang.
-Tempted by the reward money, they team up and decide to bring the child back home to his mom in Goa and cash in.
+They take pity on him, but after seeing a missing persons advertisement, they realise that the child is the son of Sonia Chang.
+Tempted by the reward money, they team up and decide to bring the child back home.
 Before leaving, they call Chang and tell her that they have her child.
-She was discussing the change in her will with her lawyer, Mr Dixit, when the duo inform her about her baby.
+She was discussing the change in her will with her lawyer, Mr. Dixit, when the duo informed her.
 Meanwhile, Raj starts falling in love with Priya.

-Sonia is overjoyed and calls them to Goa.
-At midnight, her casino is hosting some interesting people.
-One of them is Mr. Natwar, a notorious gambler who has come along with his wife Gracy.
-Natwar has pawned his four hotels to Sonia and has only one hotel left in his possession.
-When he loses money, he is forced to pawn the last hotel too.
-He keeps this a secret, but Gracy knows the fact.
-Another person is KK, who has come along with his wife Ruby.
-There is Rocky also.
-Rocky flirts with Ruby.
-Even Natwar goes inside the mansion to meet Sonia and pawn the last hotel.
-Upset by this, Gracy goes to 36 China Town in an angry mood and then bedroom with Rocky.
-Meanwhile, KK and Natwar decide to play together and they lose all of their money.